singaround/songbook/songs/jeanne-de-clisson-jeanne-de-clisson.md

 From Jeanne de Clisson, la belle dame sans merci

 Her flagship, ‘My Vengeance’ was beaten at last
-She escaped from the wreck, holding her two sons fast.
-For five days she rowed, praying for England’s shore But her youngest, Guillaume, at last breathed no more
+She escaped from the wreck, holding her two sons fast For five days she rowed, praying for England’s shore But her youngest, Guillaume, at last breathed no more